 Wax Your Brows

 Once your brows are prepped, warm the wax to the proper temperature.
-It should be warm and not too hot, with the consistency of peanut butter.
+It should be warm and not too hot, with the consistency of liquid honey.
 If the wax looks like oil, let it cool down and get thicker.
 Apply the wax evenly in the direction of hair growth using a wooden stick to only the hairs you want to remove.